The media has been a critical part of the Kenyan election process. But did they do a good job?

 But when all is said and done, the mainstream media continues to play a critical role in educating and informing the populace.
 The increased number of media outlets, especially local language radio and television stations, has ensured broader access to election information.

-The mainstream media continues to provide a platform where the people can exchange ideas and engage with their leaders.
-The integration of multiple platforms including print, broadcast and digital has allowed broader interaction with audiences such that the media both speaks and listens.
+The mainstream media continues to provide a platform where people can exchange ideas and engage with their leaders.
+The integration of multiple platforms including print, broadcast, and digital has allowed broader interaction with audiences such that the media both speaks and listens.